apache/hudi/website/src/pages/tech-specs.md

 * **inflight** - Action has started running and is currently in-flight.
 Actions are idempotent, and could fail many times in this state.
 * **completed** - Action has completed running

-All actions and the state transitions are registered with the timeline using an atomic write of special meta-file inside the  *.hoodie* directory.
+All actions and the state transitions are registered with the timeline using an atomic write of a special meta-file inside the  *.hoodie* directory.
 The requirement from the underlying storage system is to support an atomic-put and read-after-write consistency.
 The meta file naming structure is as follows

 	[Action timestamp].[Action type].[Action state]